wdporter/i-am-that-vuepress/27-the-beginningless-begins-forever/readme.md

 **Q:**&ensp;You seem to identify rest with the Supreme State?

-**M:**&ensp;There is rest as a state of mind (<span data-tippy-content="Joy of consciousness.">chidaram</span>) and there is rest as a state of being (<span data-tippy-content="Rejoicing in the Self.">atmaram</span>).
+**M:**&ensp;There is rest as a state of mind (<span data-tippy-content="Joy of consciousness.">chidaram</span>) and there is rest as a state of beïng (<span data-tippy-content="Rejoicing in the Self.">atmaram</span>).
 The former comes and goes, while the true rest is the very heart of action.
 Unfortunately, language is a mental tool and works only in opposites.

 **Q:**&ensp;As a witness, you are working or at rest?